pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 standard studying methods, re-reading and highlighting texts, watching videos etc can give you the feeling of knowing a set of materials just because you are becoming familiar with the text where they are presented.

-Have you ever had the feeling while reading a new text during study that everything in it made perfect sense, and that you really kind of already know this just because it's all perfectly logical? this is a trap
+Have you ever had the feeling while reading a new text during study that everything in it made perfect sense, and that you really kind of already know this just because it's all perfectly logical? this is a trap.

+## Retrieval is Key

+successfully retrieving knowledge strengthens neural pathways, making it easier the next time.

 ## Testing Early